Hello friends! Today I’m going to share with you how to make this incredibly tender whipping cream pound cake recipe.

 - heavy cream, lightly whipped (moisture, additional fat for tenderness, and extra air bubbles for a tight, velvety crumb)

-- add the sugar and salt and cream until very light and fluffy.
+- Add sugars, salt, and extracts and cream until light and fluffy.

 How Long Does Pound Cake Last?